 Nine out of ten lupus patients are women.
 The disease takes many forms and its symptoms vary considerably from one individual to another.
-As well as women, other populations particularly affected are West Indians and African-Americans’.
+Other populations particularly affected are West Indians and African-Americans’.

 With its vast array of symptoms, diagnosing this rare disease is still complicated.
 It is possible nowadays to live normally and reduce the risk of complications thanks to the correct use of the treatments available.

 Lupus is an autoimmune disease in which the immune system malfunctions, attacks the cells of the body and destroys them.
 There are several types of lupus:

 – Disseminated lupus erythematosus: this is the most common form.
 It can affect many parts of the body, including the skin, joints, lungs, kidneys…

 – Discoid lupus erythematosus: it essentially affects the skin but can progress to systemic lupus.

 – Drug-induced lupus erythematosus: it is linked to the chronic use of certain medications (antibiotics, treatment for immune-inflammatory diseases, etc.) but disappears when they are no longer taken.

 – Neonatal lupus: this is a rare form that occurs in babies of women who have lupus (see boxed text).